tiwiz/ultimate-resources-android-devs/README.md

   * [Esperando](http://dkunzler.github.io/esperandro/) : Easy SharedPreference Engine for Android.
 Helps in avoiding a lot of boilerplate code & it uses an Annotation Processor to generate a class implementing the defined interface at compile time.
   * [FuckBoilerplate](https://github.com/FuckBoilerplate) : Collection of several resources to reduce boilerplate.
   * [Dart](https://github.com/f2prateek/dart) : Extra "injection" library for Android which uses annotation processing to generate code that does direct field assignment of your extras.
+  * [Icepick](https://github.com/frankiesardo/icepick) : Android library that eliminates the boilerplate of saving and restoring instance state.
+It uses annotation processing to generate code that does bundle manipulation and key generation, so that you don't have to write it yourself.

 * ##### Images Loading & Caching